milvus-io/milvus-docs/site/zh-CN/userGuide/search/hybridsearch.md

 ## Conduct a hybrid vector search

 By specifying the boolean expression, you can filter the scalar field of the entities during the vector search.
-The following example limits the scale of search to the vectors within certain `word_count` value range.
+The following example limits the scale of search to the vectors within a specified `word_count` value range.

 {{fragments/multiple_code.md}}